Principal John Anderson

 Outside of work I enjoy spending time with family and friends, skiing, playing in the water, mountain and road cycling, tennis, running, hiking, and anything else that allows me to be active outside.
 When the conditions are not quite perfect outside I remind myself that if you wait for perfect conditions, you’ll never go!
 The same holds true in our lives, if we wait for the perfect setting, we will never get anything done.

 Being an educator has increased my family from a handful of loved ones to thousands of children who bless my life every day!
 I am truly grateful to live and work here in Cache Valley!

-Vice Principal Cindy ParkinsonFor the 2018-19 School Year, North Cache welcomes Cindy Parkinson as our new Vice Principal.Cindy began her teaching career in the fall of 1993.
+Vice Principal Cindy ParkinsonFor the 2018-19 School Year, North Cache welcomed Cindy Parkinson as our Vice Principal.Cindy began her teaching career in the fall of 1993.
 She has been an educator for the past 25 years; all of those years have been at Sky View High School in Smithfield, Utah.
 She has taught a variety of courses; such as: Health, English Composition, English Research, Human Biology, Dance I, Dance II, Introduction to Health Sciences, Medical Terminology, Advanced Medical Terminology, Medical Anatomy & Physiology, Advanced Anatomy & Physiology, and Case Studies.
 It was a really difficult decision for her to leave the classroom; even more so, her students.Cindy has been married to Scott Parkinson for 29 years.
 They have four children together, with one beautiful granddaughter.